 The mudroom is the perfect intermediary space between the outside and your home and has so many uses, from a laundry nook, a catch-all destination, storage area, entryway or even all of the above!
 Because it has so many potential functions, sometimes your mudroom can get a little chaotic.
-We compiled 14 tips on mudrooms to help you get the most use out of it with the least amount of maintenance.
+We compiled 14 mudroom tips to help you get the most use out of it with the least amount of maintenance.

 1. From the Floor Up